xuankimtran/docs-1/pages/katalon-studio/docs/import-selenium-ide.md

 [Selenium IDE](https://www.selenium.dev/selenium-ide/) is an integrated development environment for Selenium tests.
 It is implemented as a Chrome add-on and Firefox extension, which allows users to record, edit, and debug tests.
 Katalon Studio supports the latest versions of Selenium IDE projects (v3.x).

-This manuals shows you how to import a Selenium IDE project to a project in Katalon Studio and how Katalon Studio maps the imported test artifacts.
+This manual shows you how to import a Selenium IDE project to a project in Katalon Studio and how Katalon Studio maps the imported test artifacts.
 Also, a sample Selenium IDE project is provided for you to try out our newly supported feature.

 **Requirements**